leanprover/fp-lean/functional-programming-lean/src/getting-to-know/structures.md

 Multiple structures may have fields with the same names.
-For instance, a three-dimensional point datatype may share the fields `x` and `y`, and be instantiated with the same field names:
+A three-dimensional point datatype may share the fields `x` and `y`, and be instantiated with the same field names:
 ```lean
 {{#example_decl Examples/Intro.lean Point3D}}